alnoki/AAAAAA/doc/setup/concepts/tools.rst

 :xref:`VS-Code` is an integrated development environment that is used to develop, to document, and to test code

+The :xref:`AAAAAA-repo` comes with a collection of :xref:`VS-Code-settings` that will automatically configure most of your workspace.
+If you completed the :ref:`developer setup <setup-dev-environment>`, then all the relevant settings should already be installed!

+You can also download the :xref:`VS Code Insider Edition <VS-Code-insiders>`, which has all the latest features and bug fixes, although it may not be as stable as the most recent official release

 .. csv-table:: :xref:`VS Code extensions <VS-Code-extensions>` used with :term:`AAAAAA`
    :header: "Extension", "Purpose", "Setup Phase"